AlphaCoder9/webcam_notifier/README.md

 are not going to work with that in this project.

-note: images are made up of pixels and each pixel has a dedicated number range from 0 to 255. openCV use RGB RED, GREEN AND BLUE.
+note: images are made up of pixels and each pixel has a dedicated number range from 0 to 255. openCV use BGR Blue,Green,Red